 Inexpensive hotels or private rooms in hostels?
-Pull up a chair and let’s talk about travel deals – I like the cut of your jib oh safe and economical one.
+Pull up a chair and let’s talk – I like the cut of your jib oh safe and economical one.
 Not dorms though.
 Dorm is a four-letter word in my book.
 But that’s a whole other post entirely.

 When I travel for work, however, I tend to stay in swankier digs with a higher star rating (who knew there were so many different rating scales?)
 Anyhow, it’s on the company’s dime, and they tend to frown on their employees washing their skivvies in the sink.
 And who am I to argue with that.

 I did some math, and over the past 3 years, I’ve spent one full year in hotels.
 One full year.
 And that’s just for work.
 That’s not counting vacation time when I’ve stayed at “pensiones”, hostels, B&B’s, motels, and even the odd wigwam now and then when nature called.